wansang93/OS_Cloud/AWS/Introduction to AWS/Introduction to AWS.md

       - IAM is Identity Access Management.
       - This is the fundamental sort of identity and access management service to use AWS.
     - **Inspector**
-      - Inspector is an agent that you install on your virtual machines and it basically inspects those virtual machines and it does security reporting as to what's going on.
+      - Inspector is an agent that you install on your virtual machines and it inspects those virtual machines and it does security reporting as to what's going on.
     - **Certificate Manager**
       - This gives you free SSL certificates for your domain names.
-    - **Diretory Services**
+    - **Directory Services**
-      - Directory Service is basically a way of using Active Directory, which you use with Microsoft, with AWS.
+      - Directory Service is a way of using Active Directory, which you use with Microsoft, with AWS.
     - **WAF(Web Application Firewall)**
-      - WAF is Web Application Firewall.
+      - WAF is a Web Application Firewall.
-      - Basically this allows you to give application-level protection to your website.
+      - this allows you to give application-level protection to your website.
       - Traditionally firewalls will give you network protection, WAFs give you application-level protection.
-      - They stop things like SQL injections or cross-site scripting, or basically anyone doing anything dodgy at the application layer.
+      - They stop things like SQL injections or cross-site scripting, or anyone doing anything dodgy at the application layer.
     - **Artifacts**
       - AWS Artifact provides on-demand downloads of AWS security and compliance documents, such as AWS ISO certifications, Payment Card Industry (PCI), and Service Organization Control (SOC) reports.
   - **Management Tools**
     - **Cloud Watch**
-      - Cloud Watch is used to monitor performance of your, basically your AWS environment, in particular things like EC2.
+      - Cloud Watch is used to monitor the performance of your, your AWS environment, in particular things like EC2.
       - You can monitor disk utilization, RAM utilization, CPU utilization, etcetera.
     - **Cloud Formation**
-      - Cloud Formation is basically a document that describes your AWS environment.
+      - Cloud Formation is a document that describes your AWS environment.
       - Cloud Formation is a way of turning your infrastructure into code so instead of having physical firewalls, network switches, load balancers, physical servers, etcetera.
     - **Cloud Trail**
       - Cloud Trail is a way of auditing your AWS resources.
     - **Opsworks**
-      - OpsWorks is basically a way of automating deployments using Shift.
+      - OpsWorks is a way of automating deployments using Shift.
     - **Config**
-      - Config Manager is a way, basically it automatically monitors your environment and gives you warnings when your environment might break specific configurations that you set.
+      - Config Manager automatically monitors your environment and gives you warnings when your environment might break specific configurations that you set.
     - **Service Catalog**
-      - Service Catalog basically allows you as an enterprise to build out what it is that you authorize within your organization and what services are not authorized, and that's Service Catalog.
+      - Service Catalog allows you as an enterprise to build out what it is that you authorize within your organization and what services are not authorized, and that's Service Catalog.
     - **Trusted Advisor**
       - It's an automated way of scanning your environment and giving you different tips.
-      - Trusted Advisor was actually designed by the AWS solutions architecture team, and basically when they would go into customers environments, they would make a series of ecommendations.
+      - Trusted Advisor was designed by the AWS solutions architecture team, and, when they would go into customers environments, they would make a series of recommendations.
   - **Application Services**
     - **Step Functions**
-      - It's a way of visualizing what's going on inside your application or basically what different microservices it's using.
+      - It's a way of visualizing what's going on inside your application or what different microservices it's using.
     - **SWF((Simple Work Flow)**
       - Simple Work Flow service is actually what they use in the Amazon fulfillment center, and it's a way of coordinating both automated tasks and human-led tasks.
     - **API Gateway**
-      - Basically think of API Gateway as a door.
+      - Think of API Gateway as a door.
-      - It allows you to create, publish, maintain, and monitor and also secure APIs at scale.
+      - It allows you to create, publish, maintain, and monitor, and also secure APIs at scale.
     - **AppStream**
-      - It's a way of basically streaming desktop applications to your users.
+      - It's a way of streaming desktop applications to your users.
     - **Elastic Transcoder**
-      - Elastic Transcoder basically, you upload a video and it's going to transcode that video into all these different formats.
+      - Elastic Transcoder you upload a video and it's going to transcode that video into all these different formats.
   - **Developer Tools**
     - **Code Commit**
-      - It's a way of, it's a place to store your code securely in the cloud like kinds of GitHub.
+      - It's a way of, it's a place to store your code securely in the cloud-like kinds of GitHub.
     - **Code Build**
       - CodeBuild is a way of compiling your code.
       - It's just a way of compiling your code in different environments.
       - But you pay by the minute for CodeBuild.
     - **Code Deploy**
-      - It's a way of deploying you code to your EC2 instances.
+      - It's a way of deploying your code to your EC2 instances.
       - It does it in a very automated and regulated fashion.
     - **Code Pipeline**
-      - CodePipeline is a way of keeping track of all your different basically versions of codes.
+      - CodePipeline is a way of keeping track of all your different basic versions of codes.
   - **Mobile Services**
     - **Mobile Hub**
       - It lets you add, configure, and design features for your mobile apps.
       - This includes things like user authentication, data storage, backend logic, push notifications, content delivery, and analytics.
     - **Cognito**
-      - Cognito makes it easy for you to have users sign up and sign into your apps using things like social identity providers.
+      - Cognito makes it easy for you to have users sign up and sign in to your apps using things like social identity providers.
     - **Device Farm**
-      - Basically this enables you to improve the quality of your Android, iOS and Fire OS apps by quickly and securely testing them on hundreds of real smartphones.
+      - this enables you to improve the quality of your Android, iOS, and Fire OS apps by quickly and securely testing them on hundreds of real smartphones.
     - **Mobile Analytics**
-      - This is a service that lets you basically simply and cost-effectively collect and analyze app usage data so it's a way of analyzing your mobile data.
+      - This is a service that lets you simply and cost-effectively collect and analyze app usage data so it's a way of analyzing your mobile data.
     - **Pinpoint**
-      - You use Pinpoint to gather data on what your users are doing with the apps that you've built, where they are in world, how they do different purchases, etcetera.
+      - You use Pinpoint to gather data on what your users are doing with the apps that you've built, where they are in the world, how they do different purchases, etcetera.
   - **Business Productivity**
     - **WorkDocs**
-      - WorkDocs is a way of securely basically storing your important work documents in the cloud.
+      - WorkDocs is a way of securely storing your important work documents in the cloud.
     - **WorkMail**
       - Think of it as Exchange for AWS, So it's a way of sending and receiving email.
   - **IOT**
-    - It's basically a way of having thousands or millions or billions of devices out there and then keeping track of them.
+    - It's a way of having thousands or millions or billions of devices out there and then keeping track of them.
-    - You use IoT gateway.
+    - You use an IoT gateway.
   - **Desktop & Appstreaming**
     - **Workspaces**
       - WorkSpaces is just Virtual Desktop Infrastructure(VDI).
-    - **Appstream 2.0**
+    - **App stream 2.0**
       - It's just a way of streaming desktop applications to your users.

 # 8. 10,000 ft Overview 4: A.I., Messaging & Conclusion